aws/aws-cdk/packages/aws-cdk-lib/aws-ecs-patterns/README.md

 });
 ```

-### Set Cooldown parameter for QueueProcessingFargateService
+### Set cooldown for QueueProcessingFargateService
 ### This will specify the amount of time, in seconds, to wait for a previous scaling activity to take effect.

 ```ts